-Mr. Freeman provides interior design utilizing high-resolution 3D design imaging software.
-As a multi-million dollar seller, he continues to enjoy achieving record placement of unique high-end furnishings for ROCHE BOBOIS.
-Mr. Freeman is also involved with special events planning for ROCHE BOBOIS.
-Past events have included "La Bella Macchina” at Palm Beach International Airport.
-He has additionally provided support for non-profit events with the Boys and Girls Club of Palm Beach County, YMCA’s Harmony House, Compass Community Center of Palm Beach County and St. Luke's Episcopal Church of Palm Beach Gardens.
+As a top multi-million dollar seller, Charles enjoyed achieving a record placement of unique high-end furnishings for ROCHE BOBOIS.
+He also provided special event planning for ROCHE BOBOIS including the annual "La Bella Macchina” at Palm Beach International Airport.
+He has enjoyed providing design support for non-profit events with the Boys and Girls Club of Palm Beach County, YMCA’s Harmony House, Compass Community Center of Palm Beach County and St. Luke's Episcopal Church of Palm Beach Gardens.

 Serving as an invited guest curator for New York City's OCEAN LINER MUSEUM (now assimilated under SOUTH STREET SEAPORT MUSEUM), he created nautical museum exhibitions mounted at the FORBES MAGAZINE GALLERIES at 62 Fifth Ave, the FRENCH EMBASSY’s Cultural Services at 972 Fifth Ave, and at the BASS MUSEUM OF ART, Miami, Florida.
-Mr. Freeman’s museum work has been reviewed favorably in THE NEW YORK TIMES - Arts & Leisure, NEW YORK MAGAZINE, and THE NEW YORKER.
+Mr. Freeman’s museum work was reviewed favorably in THE NEW YORK TIMES - (Arts & Leisure), NEW YORK MAGAZINE, and THE NEW YORKER.
 He has spoken on art history to both museum and gallery audiences and appeared on a PBS television series speaking on American Pop Art in the Miami-based ARTSTREET.

-As a design art director, Mr. Freeman also served as a special events art director for the New York-based specialty department store chain of ABRAHAM & STRAUS (A&S- est. 1865).
+At one time, Mr. Freeman served as a special events art director for the New York-based specialty retail fashion department store chain of ABRAHAM & STRAUS (A&S- est. 1865).

-In addition to a Bachelor of Fine Art design degree from PRATT INSTITUTE, Mr. Freeman was also awarded a post-baccalaureate Connoisseur's Certification in Fine and Decorative Arts History from GEORGE WASHINGTON UNIVERSITY, Washington, DC.
-Studies including museum conservation techniques were in conjunction with the Smithsonian Museum Conservation Institute, Washington, DC, the Walters Art Museum, Baltimore, and Sotheby’s Institute, London.
+In addition to his Bachelor of Fine Art design degree from New York's PRATT INSTITUTE, Mr. Freeman was also awarded a post-baccalaureate Connoisseur's Certification in Fine and Decorative Arts History from GEORGE WASHINGTON UNIVERSITY, Washington, DC.
+Fine art appraisal studies and studies of museum conservation practices were held in conjunction with the Smithsonian Museum Conservation Institute, Washington, DC, the Walters Art Museum, Baltimore, MD, and Sotheby’s Institute, London.